David Mitchell (politician): Early life

 Mitchell was born in the Amersham Rural District in Buckinghamshire, and educated at Aldenham School, Hertfordshire, before becoming a wine shipper and merchant.

 Political career

 Mitchell served as a councillor on St Pancras Borough Council from 1956 to 1959.
 He contested St Pancras North in 1959.
-He was the Member of Parliament for Basingstoke from 1964 to 1983, and for Hampshire North West from 1983 until he retired in 1997.
-In 1970, he was appointed Parliamentary Private Secretary to Keith Joseph, Secretary of State for Social Services in the Heath Ministry.
+He was the Member of Parliament for Basingstoke from 1964 to 1983, and for North West Hampshire from 1983 until he retired in 1997.
+In 1970, he was appointed parliamentary private secretary to Keith Joseph, Secretary of State for Social Services in the Heath ministry.

-Mitchell served in the Thatcher Ministry as Parliamentary Under-Secretary of State for Industry, 1979–1981, Parliamentary Under-Secretary of State at the Northern Ireland Office, 1981–1983, and then Parliamentary Under-Secretary of State, 9 June 1983 – 9 January 1986, and Minister of State, 9 January 1986 – 25 July 1988, at the Department of Transport.
-He was knighted in 1988 upon his resignation from Government.
+Mitchell served in the Thatcher ministry as Parliamentary Under-Secretary of State for Industry, 1979–1981, Parliamentary Under-Secretary of State at the Northern Ireland Office, 1981–1983, and then Parliamentary Under-Secretary of State, 9 June 1983 – 9 January 1986, and Minister of State, 9 January 1986 – 25 July 1988, at the Department of Transport.
+He was knighted in 1988 upon his resignation from government.